Expungement Attorney in Louisiana

 If it’s been more than ten years since you completed your sentence and any parole or probation, you haven’t been convicted of any crimes in the meantime, and you haven’t already had another felony conviction expunged, your felony criminal records may be eligible for expungement.
 You might also be able to have your records expunged if your conviction was set aside pursuant to a deferred prosecution agreement.
 The felony conviction expungement lawyer at Whiddon Criminal Defense can walk you through your options and help you get relief from your felony conviction.

-DWI/DUI Expungement in Louisiana
+DWI/DUI Expungement

 DWIs are among the most common crimes that we see clients hoping to expunge in Monroe, Louisiana.
 If you have a DWI/OWI/DUI conviction on your record, it can affect your personal and professional life.
 You are not alone.

 DWI convictions are subject to the same rules as other convictions, with a few additional caveats.
 Certain additional evidence must be provided to obtain an expungement, and certain additional limitations apply.
 DWI misdemeanor convictions can only be obtained once every ten years.
-Deferred prosecution for a felony DWI is available but with certain additional limitations as well.
+Deferred prosecution for a felony DWI is available, but with certain additional limitations as well.

-If you’ve been convicted of DWI in Monroe, the seasoned expungement lawyer at Whiddon Criminal Defense can review your case to determine if you might be eligible for expungement or other relief.
+If you’ve been convicted of DWI in Monroe, the seasoned Louisiana expungement lawyer at Whiddon Criminal Defense can review your case to determine if you might be eligible for expungement or other relief.

 If you have a felony or misdemeanor conviction, your record could be eligible for expungement.
 We’re prepared to review your case and evaluate whether you are eligible for expungement or other relief.
 If there’s a way to clear your name, we’ll find it.
 Our aim is to let you truly move on with your life.
-The Louisiana criminal defense and record expungement legal team at the Monroe offices of Whiddon Criminal Defense is ready to help you fight for your rights, your freedom, and your future.
-Contact us today for a free case evaluation.
+Our criminal defense attorney in Louisiana at Whiddon Criminal Defense is ready to help you fight for your rights, your freedom, and your future.